geudde/attic-chest/pages/05.season-4/11.meeting-56/08.flora/docs.md

 &emsp;His halls and lands are my ain;
 But Doon and Scaur shall see thee Laird
 &emsp;Of their bonnie brown banks again!
-And she who smiles by yon ingle-fie
+And she who smiles by yon ingle-fire
 &emsp;Shall shine in her ain array,
 If thy Brother’s son may call tee sire,
 &emsp;And mine to be her bridal day!”